-Fifteen units of secondary school subjects are required for admission to the Freshman year of Yeshiva College.
+Fifteen units of secondary school subjects are required for admission to the Freshman year of the Yeshiva College.
 A unit represents approximately one hour's prepared work a day for a school year.

+Required Inits

+English (four years) 3

-Foreign (four years)Language (three years of one language) 3
+Foreign Language (three years of one language) 3

-History 1
+History r

 Science 1

-(Elementary and Intermediate) 11/2
+Algebra (Elementary and Intermediate) 1 1/2

-Geometry 1
+Plane Geometry 1

-Electives J 41/2
+Electives 4 1/2